Training Courses

 The studies are conducted twice a month on Fridays, Saturdays and Sundays.
 The study materials for the in-service training course are available from the Academy’s online study environment.

-A final paper must be written and defended in order to complete the in-service training course.
-This should be comprised of the history of an old building (built before 1940) — the analysis of its architectural whole, technical condition and material utilisation.
+A final paper must be written and defended in order to complete the course.
+This should be comprised of the history of an old building: the analysis of its architectural whole, technical condition and material utilisation.
 Or, the paper can also be based on the same aspects of a previously restored or conserved object.